Children at Luxton Park fill new backpacks with books and activity kits from the library!

 An Introduction to New Communities

 The van is invaluable resource often used in reaching out to community members who are not yet familiar with the library, welcoming them into the organization and family of patrons.
 Brooklyn Park Library and Brookdale Library staff partnered with Sun Foods, a Cambodian-owned grocery store in Brooklyn Center, and Dragon Star, another grocery store in Brooklyn Park.
 Both stores serve a majority AAPI (Asian American Pacific Islander) and West and East African population.
-Beginning in May, the van has visited the grocery stores throughout the summer to introduce the library to the store’s customers and connect directly with community members.
+The van has visited a number of grocery stores to introduce the library to the store’s customers and connect directly with community members.

 “The ultimate goal,” Chaleng Lee, a Brooklyn Park librarian, tells us, “is to share the resources we have here.
 It’s to say, ‘We are here.
 We have resources.
 We are open.
 You can utilize the library.’”
 Many of the people with whom HCL staff interact, Chaleng continues, are families who have never visited the library and may not even realize what it has to offer.
 One of the best parts of the experience has been letting people know how they can sign up for a library card for free, and introducing them to the amazing opportunities and resources await them once they do.